KhronosGroup/libclcxx/README.md

 		To clean the copied ``opencl_<>`` libclcxx source files from your system libcxx installation (if relevant), you can run ``<generator> clean-libclcxx``.

-		To clean everything, including build files, Doxygen documentation, compiled test objects and (if relevant) copied libclcxx source files, you can run ``<generator> clean``. **Warning, this will clean your build directory!**
+		To clean everything, including build files, Doxygen documentation, compiled test objects and (if relevant) copied libclcxx source files, you can run ``<generator> clean-all``. **Warning, this will clean your build directory!**